 If you want to apply for financial-aid rooms, please see details in the Booking Manual.
-Note that you have to apply within the first 1-2 weeks of the latest booking round.
+Note that you have to apply within the first week of the latest booking round.

 If you have a disability, you can apply for a disability-friendly room.
 It is a good idea to contact the Housing Foundation via email well in advance so that we can ensure that we have reserved enough rooms.

 The Housing Foundation reserves disability-friendly rooms at Bispebjerg Kollegium, Dyrlægevej kollegium and Rebslagervej kollegium.
 The cost is approximately between DKK 6000-11000 (including utilities, furniture, etc.).
 If you need special equipment, it is up to you to purchase and install it.
-You must remove the equipment and bring back the room to its original appearance prior to departure.
+You must remove the equipment and bring the room back to its original appearance prior to departure.
 The Housing Foundation is unfortunately not usually able to offer housing for personal assistants.